DataDog/hiring-engineers/answers.md

 ```
 ![image](https://user-images.githubusercontent.com/80560551/111971303-6e5b6b80-8ab9-11eb-8ef3-6d1382f26b9f.png)

-Configure mongo.d/conf.yaml file located in (/etc/datadog-agent/conf.d/) of your Agent's configuration directory with the following:
+To configure a single agent running on the same node to collect all available mongo metrics, edit mongo.d/conf.yaml file located in (/etc/datadog-agent/conf.d/) of your Agent's configuration directory with the following:
 ```
 init_config:
 instances: